Princesseuh/princesseuh.dev/wiki/websitestatus.md

 ### Technology

 - Right now this website uses Eleventy with Nunjucks for the templates and Tailwind for the CSS.
-In the future, I would love to instead move to using Vue 3 for the templates, however `eleventy-plugin-vue` does not [currently support using Vue files as templates](https://github.com/11ty/eleventy-plugin-vue/issues/5) neither does it support Vue 3 so that's not possible for the moment
+In the future, I would love to instead move to using Vue 3 for the templates, however `eleventy-plugin-vue` does not [currently support using Vue files as templates](https://github.com/11ty/eleventy-plugin-vue/issues/5) neither does [it support Vue 3](https://github.com/11ty/eleventy-plugin-vue/issues/31) so that's not possible for the moment
 - I don't like the way images are done right now, {% footnoteref "image-shortcode", "Perhaps I could look into using eleventy-plugin-images-responsiver instead" %}the shortcode is clunky to use{% endfootnoteref %}, doesn't work well with CMSes and the result isn't necessarily that pleasant.
 I wish users could click on the images to see them in full resolution.
-Also, the code isn't that pretty at the moment, lots of repetition
+It would also be neat to have blurry placeholders
 - I don't like how footnotes are done.
 It's nice that they are accessible but they make my markdown files very hard to parse for me

 ### Performance and Bugs